MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/deploy-remote-assist.md

 ### Prerequisites

+Your organization must have:

-- Your organization must have a Microsoft 365 or Microsoft 365 [administrator account](https://www.microsoft.com/microsoft-365/business/office-365-administration).
+- A Microsoft 365 or Microsoft 365 [administrator account](https://www.microsoft.com/microsoft-365/business/office-365-administration).
 [Learn more about admin permissions](https://docs.microsoft.com/office365/admin/admin-overview/admin-overview?redirectSourcePath=%252farticle%252foffice-365-admin-overview-c7228a3e-061f-4575-b1ef-adf1d1669870&view=o365-worldwide).

-- [Free trial](try-remote-assist.md) of Dynamics 365 Remote Assist, or a [purchased license](buy-remote-assist.md).
+- A [free trial](try-remote-assist.md) of Dynamics 365 Remote Assist, or a [purchased license](buy-remote-assist.md).

 - Azure Active Directory account for each licensed user.
 They'll use Azure Active Directory to sign into the app.